gohsonghan98/gitbookclone/document/function/SpecialCharacter/sc_Delta/sc_Delta.md

 ### Description

-Delta (uppercase Δ, lowercase δ or 𝛿; Greek: δέλτα délta, [ˈðelta]) is the fourth letter of the Greek alphabet.
+Delta (uppercase Δ) is the fourth letter of the Greek alphabet.

 ### Flowchart